levoxtrip/TKB/docs/topics/JavaScript/JS/Basics.md

 }
 ```

-Functions can also be nested to create _closure_, that incapsulates data and logic from the rest of the programm.
+Functions can also be nested to create _closure_, that incapsulates data and logic from the rest of the program.

 Normally when you call a function that has a variable with a primitive value `let a = 10;` it is stalled on the _call stack_ which is the browsers short term memory.
-When you call a closure the inner function can still acccess variables in the outer function and even after the initival function call.
+When you call a closure the inner function can still acccess variables in the outer function and even after the initial function call.
 That happens because JS automatically stores the data in the outer function and the heap memory, which persists after the function call.

 ```JS
 function giveMeClosure(){